-As of the fiscal year ending June 30, 2017, the District has twenty-six employees (20 career safety, 2 administrative personnel and 4 firefighter trainees) staffing two companies, which include structure engines, wildland engines and support units.
+As of the fiscal year ending June 30, 2018, the District has twenty-seven employees (19 career safety, 2 administrative personnel and 6 firefighter trainees) staffing two companies, which include structure engines, wildland engines and support units.
 The Fire Chief oversees the general operations of the District in accordance with the policy direction prescribed by the Board of Directors.
-The Fire Chief is supported by a a Finance Officer an Executive Assistant, one Battalion Chief and two Captains acting as Battalion Chiefs, serving as the District's Training, Logistics or Operations Officer.
+The Fire Chief is supported by a Deputy Fire Marshal, a Finance Officer, an Executive Assistant and three Battalion Chiefs, each serving as the District's Training, Logistics or Operations Officer.

-Each Battalion Chief (including Acting Battalion Chiefs) and the Finance Officer are responsible for distinct operational functions of the District.
+Each Battalion Chief and the Finance Officer are responsible for distinct operational functions of the District.
 The Operations Officer is responsible for preparing and directing all emergency responses of the District, including supporting line fire suppression, emergency medical services and disaster preparedness response.
 The Training Officer oversees the training and education of District personnel.
 The Logistics Officer ensures that facilities, equipment and apparatus are maintained and updated.
 In addition, a Prevention Officer, or Captain assigned to Prevention duties, ensures that prevention services are efficient and effective, overseeing code compliance, exterior hazard abatement and public education to citizens of the District.
 The Finance Officer is responsible for the District's financial policies, systems and procedures, including cash management, accounting and budgeting, accounts receivable/payable, payroll, attendance, risk management and capital asset planning.

 The District's philosophy with regard to fire, medical and hazardous material emergencies has been one of a rapid and effective deployment of appropriate resources to mitigate any emergency.
+The

-The District's goal is to maintain an overall response time of 8 minutes or less, 90% of the time.
+District's goal is to maintain an overall response time of 8 minutes or less, 90% of the time.
 Under normal conditions, there are six full time professional emergency responders that can be deployed for an emergency within the boundaries of the District.
 In addition, the District serves as an alternate Emergency Operations Center (EOC) location for the Town of Tiburon and the City of Belvedere.
+The District also provides "Red Flag" staffing for pre-positioning in order to facilitate faster response to both in- and out-of-county wildfires and significant weather events.